-45. Louisiana Community Development Financial Institutions Act Credit
+53. Louisiana Community Development Financial Institutions Act Credit

 This provision creates the Louisiana Community Development Financial Institutions Act.
 A Louisiana Community Development Financial Institution (LCDFI) is any legal entity whose primary business activity is the investment of cash to acquire equity in or provide financing assistance as a licensed business and industrial development corporation to qualified Louisiana businesses in low-income communities and provides for an income and franchise tax credit for individuals and businesses that invest in LCDFIs.
-It provides that the LCDFI corporations themselves will be exempt from corporation income and franchise taxes for five consecutive taxable periods.
 The investment credit is to be calculated as 75 percent of the investment.
 These credits are transferable and can be carried forward indefinitely.
-The total amount that can reduce tax revenues in fiscal years 2006 through 2007 is \$5 million.
+The total amount that can reduce tax revenues in fiscal years 2007 through 2009 is \$5 million.
 Any unused allocation of credits from a previous year may be carried forward and granted in the next year.
-The program terminates on July 1, 2007, but provisions relevant to any granted tax credits continue to apply until July 1, 2010.

 R.S.
-51:3075 through 3088
+51:3081 through 3094

-July 1, 2007, but provisions relevant to any granted tax credits continue to apply until July 1, 2010.
+July 1, 2009, but provisions relevant to any granted tax credits continue to apply until July 1, 2012.